MobiZaman/C-TSM/README.md

 ## Usage instructions
-After downloading or cloning the project, install the necessary packages in a virtual environment.
+After downloading or cloning the project, install the necessary packages.
 Then go into the folder containing manage.py and run the following command:

 `python manage.py runserver`